3 min read

 • This also means incorporating more diverse perspectives into portfolio management, particularly from underrepresented fund managers like women, people of color, or those with less traditional educational backgrounds.
 These managers can bring innovative strategies that challenge the status quo and homogenous groupthink, which is critical in navigating market volatility.
 Studies show that first-time fund managers, especially those from diverse backgrounds[1], frequently outperform their more established peers by identifying risks and opportunities others might miss[2].

-• Prioritize sustainable investments that focus on long-term resilience, which could provide an effective hedge against market volatility.
-Companies that prioritize sustainability are often better prepared for regulatory changes, shifts in consumer behavior, and long-term market trends such as the transition to clean energy.
-These companies typically exhibit more stable financial performance and are less exposed to the risks associated with short-term market cycles.
+• Prioritize sustainable investments that focus on long-term resilience, which could provide an effective hedge against market volatility over the long term.
+Companies that prioritize sustainability are often better prepared for regulatory changes, shifts in consumer behavior, and durable market trends such as the transition to clean energy.
+These companies typically exhibit more stable financial performance over longer periods regardless of the economic environment.
 By integrating environmental, social, and governance (ESG) criteria, non-profit investors can reduce exposure to sectors that are particularly vulnerable to economic downturns while investing in next-generation industries poised for growth, such as renewable energy, green infrastructure, and sustainable agriculture, to successfully navigate the challenges posed by the changing interest-rate environment.

 As we move into a period of heightened uncertainty, vigilance and flexibility will be key.
 The rate cuts may provide short-term relief, but for long-term investors like non-profits, preparing for a more volatile and potentially less forgiving market environment is critical.
 By staying disciplined, diversified, and forward-thinking, non-profit investors can maintain resilience and navigate this complex landscape to continue to meet their financial goals while supporting their broader missions.